 Description

-Fresh squeezed orange juice is the perfect summer drink and you’ll be surprised by how easy it is to make with 0 sugar added or fancy gadgets.
+Fresh squeezed Orange Juice is the perfect summer drink and you’ll be surprised by how easy it is to make with 0 sugar added or fancy gadgets.
 All you’ll need is a dozzen oranges, a knife and your hands!

 Ingredients